-3 AAC 110.050 Population
+3 AAC 110.050.
+Population:

-a)The population of a proposed borough must be sufficiently large and stable to support the proposed borough government in accordance with AS 29.05.031(a)(1) and art.
+- a)The population of a proposed borough must be sufficiently large and stable to support the proposed borough government in accordance with AS 29.05.031(a)(1) and art.
 X, sec.
 3, Constitution of the State of Alaska.
-In this regard, the commission may consider relevant factors, including b) In determining whether the population of a proposed borough is sufficiently large and stable to support the proposed borough government, the commission will presume that a minimum of 1,000 permanent residents is required unless specific and persuasive facts are presented showing that a lesser number is adequate.
+In this regard, the commission may consider relevant factors, including

 - 1) Census enumerations;

-- 2) Durations of residency;
+- 2) Duratinos of residency;

 - 3) Historical population patterns;

 - 4) Seasonal population changes;

 - 5) Age distributions;

 - 6) Contemporary and historical public school enrollment data;

 - 7) Nonconfidential data from the Department of Revenue regarding PFD application